nspcc-dev/neofs-api/proto-docs/object.md

 #### Method Put

 Put the object into container.
 Request uses gRPC stream.
-First message SHOULD BE type of PutHeader.
-Container id and Owner id of object SHOULD BE set.
-Session token SHOULD BE obtained before put operation (see session package).
-Chunk messages considered by server as part of object payload.
-All messages except first SHOULD BE chunks.
-Chunk messages SHOULD BE sent in direct order of fragmentation.
+First message SHOULD be of PutHeader type. `ContainerID` and `OwnerID` of an object SHOULD be set.
+Session token SHOULD be obtained before `PUT` operation (see session package).
+Chunk messages are considered by server as a part of an object payload.
+All messages, except first one, SHOULD be payload chunks.
+Chunk messages SHOULD be sent in direct order of fragmentation.

 | Name | Input | Output |
 | ---- | ----- | ------ |
 | Put | [PutRequest](#neo.fs.v2.object.PutRequest) | [PutResponse](#neo.fs.v2.object.PutResponse) |
 #### Method Delete

-Delete the object from a container
+Delete the object from a container.
+There is no immediate removal guarantee.
+Object will be marked for removal and deleted eventually.

 | Name | Input | Output |
 | ---- | ----- | ------ |
 | Delete | [DeleteRequest](#neo.fs.v2.object.DeleteRequest) | [DeleteResponse](#neo.fs.v2.object.DeleteResponse) |
 #### Method Head

-Head returns the object without data payload.
-Object in the response has system header only.
-If full headers flag is set, extended headers are also present.
+Returns the object Headers without data payload.
+By default full header is returned.
+If `main_only` request field is set, the short header with only the very minimal information would be returned instead.

 | Name | Input | Output |
 | ---- | ----- | ------ |
 | Head | [HeadRequest](#neo.fs.v2.object.HeadRequest) | [HeadResponse](#neo.fs.v2.object.HeadResponse) |
 #### Method Search

 Search objects in container.
-Version of query language format SHOULD BE set to 1.
-Search query represented in serialized format (see query package).
+Search query allows to match by Object Header's filed values.
+Please see the corresponding NeoFS Technical Specification section for more details.

 | Name | Input | Output |
 | ---- | ----- | ------ |
 | Search | [SearchRequest](#neo.fs.v2.object.SearchRequest) | [SearchResponse](#neo.fs.v2.object.SearchResponse) |
 #### Method GetRange

-GetRange of data payload.
-Range is a pair (offset, length).
+Get byte range of data payload.
+Range is set as an (offset, length) tuple.
-Requested range can be restored by concatenation of all chunks keeping receiving order.
+Like in `Get` method, the response uses gRPC stream.
+Requested range can be restored by concatenation of all received payload chunks keeping receiving order.

 | Name | Input | Output |
 | ---- | ----- | ------ |
 | GetRange | [GetRangeRequest](#neo.fs.v2.object.GetRangeRequest) | [GetRangeResponse](#neo.fs.v2.object.GetRangeResponse) |
 #### Method GetRangeHash

-GetRangeHash returns homomorphic hash of object payload range after XOR operation.
-Ranges are set of pairs (offset, length).
+Returns homomorphic or regular hash of object's payload range after applying XOR operation with the provided `salt`.
+Ranges are set of (offset, length) tuples.
 Hashes order in response corresponds to ranges order in request.
-Homomorphic hash is calculated for XORed data.
+Note that hash is calculated for XORed data.

 | Name | Input | Output |
 | ---- | ----- | ------ |